This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 Legal professional privilege applies equally to in-house and external counsel.
 However, privilege will only cover communications made by an in-house lawyer acting in a legal (not a managerial) capacity.

 41 Does the attorney–client privilege apply equally to advice sought from foreign lawyers in relation to (internal or external) investigations in your country?

 Legal professional privilege applies equally to advice sought from foreign lawyers if the advice is given in Hong Kong.
 If the advice is given from outside Hong Kong, it is possible that privilege can be asserted under Hong Kong law even if the home jurisdiction of the foreign lawyer does not recognise legal professional privilege.

-Waiver of legal professional privilege (usually limited) is generally regarded as a sign of co-operation by authorities in a regulatory investigation, although it is not mandatory.
+Waiver of legal professional privilege (usually on a limited basis – see question 43) is generally regarded as a sign of co-operation by authorities in a regulatory investigation.
+This is not mandatory.